 If you have enough qualifying experience and feel confident in your abilities then take the RYA/MCA Yachtmaster Coastal Certificate of Competence Examination.
 Otherwise, consolidate what you have learnt by undertaking more sailing either on your own yacht, chartering or by joining a course under the Experience & Mile Building programme to gain valuable experience before your next formal course.

-If courses have been scheduled, click the course required below to access the booking page and to check availability.
+If courses have been scheduled they will be listed below, click the course required below to access the booking page and to check availability.